 An applicant that wants to register as a charity should ensure that the act, or section of the act, under which it chooses to incorporate is suitable for a non-profit organization.

-For federal incorporation under the Canada Not-for-profit Corporations Act (NFP Act), visit the Industry Canada website.
+For federal incorporation under the Canada Not-for-profit Corporations Act (NFP Act), visit the Innovation, Science and Economic Development Canada website.
 In particular we recommend you go to: